I Used a $12 Oven Thermometer and Found Out My Oven Lies by 40 Degrees

 Final Verdict — Oven Thermometer Accuracy Calibration Review

-After three months of daily use, my verdict is simple: buy this thermometer.
+After three months of daily use, my verdict is straightforward: buy this thermometer.
 The AcuRite 00620A2 is reliable, well-built for the price, and genuinely useful.
 At $12, it costs less than a single failed baking experiment.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.